luxe/unilang/source/code/utilities/bdf/Readme.md

 BDF is a bitmap font format.
-Its kind of old and most people prefer raster fonts.
-However, I found its simplicity nice for pixel perfect renderings of new and novel glyphs.
+I've found its simplicity nice for pixel perfect renderings of new and novel glyphs.
 Unilang has its own font, and its rendered in BDF.
-Unilang has an IDE which also reads and renders BDF text directly on its canvas.
-This code however should be generic enough to work with BDFs in general.
+We specify the BDF font with a data structure representation.
+This allows us to generate font files, or render the pixels directly in other applications.